Books to read

 You’ll need a strong stomach for this book, but I *highly* recommend it.
 Mary Roach is a hilarious narrator of the fascinating, important, and absurd research that's done with cadavers.
 (It's not just dissection!)
 Maybe don’t read this if you know someone who died in a car crash.
 I found her writing respectful, but could see room for disagreement.

-My #1 recommendation if you want to learn about the science of language development, sign language, and brain plasticity.
-Lydia Denworth does a TERRIFIC job explaining the research in this field while telling the story of how she and her family navigated her son's significant hearing loss.
+Highly recommend for anyone interested in the science of language acquisition, sign language, and brain plasticity.
+Lydia Denworth, a science journalist, does a terrific job explaining the research in this field while telling the story of how she and her family navigated her son's significant hearing loss.
+She touches a bit on Deaf culture, but she's hearing, so it's written from that perspective.

 This is a book about the effects of radium on the human body, told from the perspective of the young women who ingested radium paint as factory workers in the early 20th century.
 The data isn't from research studies, but rather from lawsuits, testimony and newspaper interivews with the women.
 Horrifying, but absolutely worth a read.

-Another one by Mary Roach, about the behind-the-scenes research that enables human space travel.
+Another one by Mary Roach, about the behind-the-scenes scientific research that enables human space travel.
 Lots of funny anecdotes about zero-gravity experiments and annoyed astronauts reporting unanticipated problems from space.
-It’s occasionally gross but not nearly as gross as Stiff, and equally funny.
+It’s occasionally gross but not nearly as gross as Stiff—and like all her other books, it's hilarious.

 (Currently reading; so far it's GREAT)